hahnicity/ucdpv_vent_infrastructure/README.md

 inventory script using `inventory/ucd` as an example.
 Input the host DNS name under the `[clinicalsupervisor]` group.

+If the database plugin is desired for use then the installer will need to modify the file `group_vars/clinicalsupervisor` and the variables `database_host` and `database_password`.
+To ensure these variables stay secret it is highly recommended to use `ansible-vault` to encrypt this file so that secure information is not gained by unauthorized parties.

+### Static DNS
+The clinicalsupervisor is able to communicate with the raspberry pi's through either regular or static DNS.
+If for some reason the raspberry pi's are unable to be listed in an institution DNS server or DNS is spotty then static DNS will need to be used.
+Static DNS addresses can be provided to the clinicalsupervisor through the `group_vars/clinicalsupervisor` file.
+If you are using static DNS but a raspberry pi is not listed, then regular DNS will be used.
+Static addresses can be added like
+this:

+    static_dns:
+        hostname1: 192.168.1.5
+        hostname2: 192.168.1.6
+        ...

 ### OSX

     ansible-playbook -i inventory/<inv file name> clinicalsupervisor_install_osx.yml